dasalgadoc/code-smells-go/bloaters/04-long-parameter-list/README.md

 ## 🧑🏻‍🔬 Refactoring

-- Extract the method to a new struct and pass the struct as a parameter, this struct must group parameters.
+- Extract the method to a new struct and pass the struct as a parameter, this struct must group parameters using ubiquitous language.